Ixekizumab (By injection)

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
 Keep the medicine in the original carton until you are ready to use it.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how ixekizumab works.
 Tell your doctor if you are using cyclosporine or a blood thinner (including warfarin).

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.
 You should not receive live vaccines while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have an inflammatory bowel disease (including Crohn disease or ulcerative colitis).

 - This medicine may cause new or worsening inflammatory bowel disease.

 - This medicine may cause you to get infections more easily.
-Tell your doctor if you have any type of infection before you start treatment.
+Tell your doctor if you have any type of infection (including tuberculosis) before you start treatment with this medicine.
 Take precautions to avoid illness.
 Wash your hands often.